hapostgres/pg_auto_failover/README.md

 ![pg_auto_failover Architecture with 2 nodes](docs/tikz/arch-single-standby.svg?raw=true "pg_auto_failover Architecture with 2 nodes")

 The pg_auto_failover Monitor implements a state machine and relies on in-core PostgreSQL facilities to deliver HA.
-For example. when the **secondary** node is detected to be unavailable, or when its lag is too much, then the Monitor removes it from the `synchronous_standby_names` setting on the **primary** node.
+For example, when the **secondary** node is detected to be unavailable, or when its lag is too much, then the Monitor removes it from the `synchronous_standby_names` setting on the **primary** node.
 Until the **secondary** is back to being